Lucasdelacerda/pricegride/README.md

 # Single Price Grid Component Solution

 This is a project that demonstrates the development of a single price grid component solution using HTML and CSS.
-The project focuses on learning and applying concepts such as positioning, margin, padding, box-shadow, and transformation.
+The project focuses on learning and applying concepts such as positioning, margin, padding, box-shadow and transformation.

 ![Single Price Grid Component](./desktop-design.jpg)